CZ-NIC/touch-timestamp/README.md

 │ -h, --help                                                                 │
 │     show this help message and exit                                        │ │ --eel, --no-eel                                                            │
 │     Prefer Eel GUI.
-(Set the date as in a chromium browser.) (default:     │ │     True)                                                                  │ │ --from-name {True,False}|STR                                               │
-│     Fetch the modification time from the file names stem.
+(Set the date as in a chromium browser.)               │ │     Does not allow setting from EXIF and relative set. (default: False)    │ │ --from-name {True,False}|STR                                               │ │     Fetch the modification time from the file names stem.
 Set the format   │ │     as for `datetime.strptime` like '%Y%m%d_%H%M%S'.                       │